Find a Housekeeper near you

 Mopping and vacuuming of all floors

-Wiping of switches & handles
+Wiping of switches and handles

 Wiping of the exterior of cupboards & appliances